AWS Provider

 - Select region, market, instance type, subnet, AMI, and security group.

-- Launch EC2 instance, Spot request, Windows instance, or EC2 Mac host-backed
+- Launch the EC2 instance — Spot request, On-Demand instance, native Windows

-- Wait for SSH and
+- Wait for SSH readiness, plus the

 #Capabilities